National Register of Historic Places listings in outer Harris County, Texas

 This is a list of the National Register of Historic Places in outer Harris County, Texas.
-It is intended to be a complete list of properties and districts listed on the National Register of Historic Places in outer portion of Harris County, Texas, United States, defined as outside the I-610 loop.
+It is intended to be a complete list of properties and districts listed on the National Register of Historic Places in the outer portion of Harris County, Texas, United States, defined as outside the I-610 loop.
 The locations of National Register properties and districts (at least for all showing latitude and longitude coordinates below) may be seen in a map by clicking on "Map of all coordinates."

 Included is a cluster of seven current listings in the historic black neighborhood of Independence Heights, Houston.
 Another cluster of three listings are NASA structures at the Lyndon B. Johnson Space Center.